strongloop/strongloop.com2/_posts/2018-10-10-loopback-4-ga.md

 ## LTS Policy

-Now that LoopBack 4 is the current version, LoopBack 3 becomes the active LTS release and LoopBack 2 a maintancence LTS release.
+Now that LoopBack 4 is the current version, LoopBack 3 becomes the active LTS release and LoopBack 2 a maintenance LTS release.
 Aligning with [Module LTS Policy](https://developer.ibm.com/node/2018/07/24/module-lts/), here is our LTS schedule:

 | Framework  | Status          | Published | EOL                  |
 | ---------- | --------------- | --------- | -------------------- |